LiquidIce95/Quant_Data_Platform/services_streaming_lane/ib_connector/source/src/main/scala/Algorithms/readme.md

 Each path corresponds to a unique offline sequence.

-If we want a scoring-based method to allocate symbols **perfectly** for *all* these cases, the number of distinct states needed is also `n!`.

-This leads to an important conclusion:

-> To guarantee perfect balancing for all offline sequences, a score table must encode at least **n! rows**.

-And therefore, the number of symbols `m` must be divisible by `n!` to keep all states perfectly balanced.
+So if we want to use a method that can handle all cases then it needs to consider at least n! cases.

 ---